SDT-base

 In the Ident tab, a block of buttons By has appeared.

-These button help in the navigation between block through all the procedure of identification by blocks.
+These buttons help in the navigation between block through the whole procedure of identification by blocks.
 All the blocks are listed in the pop button on the top right (here 11 temperatures).
-You can increase or decrease the selected block by clicking on the + or - buttons or directly selcting the wanted one in the list.
-When one block is selected, measurement dta corresponding to this block only is stores in the curve Test and eventually previous identification results.
+You can increase or decrease the selected block by clicking on the + or - buttons or directly selecting the wanted one in the list.
+When one block is selected, measurement data corresponding to this block only is stored in the curve Test and eventually the synthesized transfer (if previous identification has been performed).

 ci.Stack{'IdMain'}.po=[ %{'Freq','Damp','Index'} 6.51512 0.010000 % 1 16.31281 0.010000 % 2 37.93563 0.010000 % 3 39.24815 0.010000 % 4 39.63596 0.010000 % 5 52.45596 0.010000 % 6 53.61652 0.010000 % 7 57.28214 0.010000 % 8 ]; ci.Stack{'IdMain'}.BandType='LocalPole'; iicom('SetIdent',struct('est','do'));